Open-data-based city-scale gridded carbon dioxide emission inventory: supporting urban carbon monitoring in Chengdu, China

 Figure 5.
 Gridded CO2 emission inventory compilation results and analysis: (A) Gridded CO2 emission for Chengdu in 2020; (B) Spatial distribution and local enlargement of high-emission areas; (C) Emission quantity of town-level administrative units and emission intensity of district-level administrative units.

-In the study area, three high-emission areas are identified [Figure 5B]: the city center, the northwest corner, and the eastern part of the study area.
-The combined emissions from these three high-emission areas total 16,112 kt, accounting for 42.1% of the total emissions of Chengdu.
+In the study area, three high-emission areas are identified [Figure 5B]: the city center, the northwest industrial zone, and the eastern power plant region.
+The combined emissions from these three high-emission areas total 20,228 kt, accounting for 52.9% of the total emissions of Chengdu.
 Region 1, which represents emission intensity in the city center, includes five districts: Qingyang District, Wuhou District, Jinniu District, Chenghua District, and Jinjiang District.
-The total emissions amount to 4,177 kt.
+Emissions in this area total 8,238 kt, with an emission intensity of 5.51 kt·km2·yr-1.
 This region has a dense population, a well-developed road network, and numerous service facilities, with emissions primarily from transportation and residents.
-Region 2, located in the northwest corner of the city, mainly includes Dujiangyan City and Pengzhou.
+Region 2, located in the northwest industrial zone, mainly includes Dujiangyan City and Pengzhou.
 City.
-The emissions for this region amount to 8,164 kt, accounting for approximately 21.3% of the total emissions.
+The emissions for this region amount to 8,164 kt, with an emission intensity of 9.21 kt·km2·yr-1, accounting for approximately 21.3% of the total emissions.
 This area contains a large number of chemical enterprises and several building materials enterprises, with cement manufacturing plants being the primary source of CO2 emissions.
 The cement manufacturing process requires the combustion of large amounts of coal to calcine limestone.
 Coal combustion produces significant amounts of CO2, and the thermal decomposition of limestone also generates substantial CO2 emissions.
 The cement industry has become a major global source of CO2 emissions, with fuel combustion accounting for 35% and the calcination process for approximately 52%[52].
-Lafarge Cement Co., Ltd., the largest single emission source in Chengdu, is located in Dujiangyan City, with annual emissions reaching up to 3,771 kt.
 Region 3 is situated on the eastern side of the city center, within the territory of Jintang County.
 The total emissions for this region amount to 3,827 kt, accounting for 10%.
-The only thermal power plant, Jintang Power Generation Co., Ltd., is located in this region, contributing 3,565 kt of emissions, all originating from fossil fuel combustion.
+The primary source of these emissions is fossil fuel combustion at a major power plant.

 Spatial distribution characteristics of CO2 emissions by sector

 The spatial distribution characteristics of emissions from various sectors are presented in Figure 6.
 Figure 6A-C depict the spatial distribution of point source emissions for industrial energy emissions, industrial processing emissions, and service emissions, respectively.
 Due to the high density of point sources in industrial energy and service emissions, these were subjected to gridding.
 The industrial energy emissions comprise a total of 5,335 point source emissions.
 High-emission point sources are primarily concentrated in the areas surrounding the city center.
 Shuangliu District has the highest number of point sources, totaling 646, followed by Pidu District with 598 and the adjacent Xindu District with 538.
-Analysis of industrial energy emissions by district reveals that Jintang County, which hosts Jintang Power Generation Co., Ltd., has the highest emissions at 3,727 kt·yr-1.
+Analysis of industrial energy emissions by district reveals that Jintang County, home to a power plant, has the highest emissions at 3,727 kt·yr-1.
 In contrast, Shuangliu District, despite having the largest number of point sources, has emissions of only 627 kt·yr-1, ranking seventh.
 This indicates that the key determinant of regional industrial energy emissions is not the number of emitting enterprises but the industrial structure of this region.
 In contrast to industrial energy emissions, the number of point sources for industrial processing emissions is significantly lower.
 There are five point sources from the cement production process, two from the limestone production process, and four from the steel production process.
 The cement production process is the largest contributor to emissions of this type.
-The top three emitters are Lafarge Cement Co., Ltd. with 3,276 kt·yr-1, Guihua Plant of Lanfeng Cement Co., Ltd. with 2,294 kt, and dan Xianming Xiling Cement Co., Ltd with 1,261 kt·yr-1.
+The top three emitters collectively contributed the majority of emissions, with a total of 6,831 kt·yr-1.
 The emissions from the limestone production process are similar to those from the cement production process.
 However, due to the lower production volume of limestone compared to cement, the emissions are significantly lower than that of cement.
 Service emissions are more widely distributed, primarily concentrated in the city center and the central areas of the various subordinate cities and counties.
 The total number of service point sources is approximately 66,000.

 Figure 6.
 Spatial allocation of emissions by each sector: (A) Industrial energy emission; (B) Industrial processing emission; (C) Service emission; (D) Residents emission; (E) Agriculture emission; (F) Transportation emission.